-The glorious coastline of northern KwaZulu Natal can be divided into two areas: Coastal Maputaland in the far north and the Isimangaliso wetlands around St Lucia.
-These are quite discrete so that it’s worth visiting both if you have the time.
+The glorious coastline of northern KwaZulu Natal can be divided into two discrete areas.
+Coastal Maputaland in the far north near Kosi Bay.
+And the beautiful Isimangaliso wetlands north of the resort town of St Lucia.

 TIP: Consider the Maputaland beach lodges as an alternative to Mozambique if you want a safari & beach holiday within South Africa.

 Just south of the Hluhluwe Game Reserve lies the iSimangaliso Wetland Park.
 A World Heritage site, it offers excellent game viewing, snorkeling at Cape Vidal and boat cruises on Lake St Lucia.
-This is one of the few natural places where you can enjoy a beach, safari and lake experience – all in one day!
+This is one of the few places where you can enjoy a beach, safari AND lake experience.
+All in one day!

-You can take a self-guided or guided game drive in the park.
-Furthermore, spend some hours at the beautiful Cape Vidal beach.
+Choose between a guided game drive in the park, or even a self-drive game-viewing trip.
+Perhaps combine this with a couple of hours at the beautiful Cape Vidal beach?
 The marine habitat is the route used by humpback whales on their northerly migration to Mozambique to calve.
-In November and December the loggerheads and leatherback turtles come onto the beach to lay eggs. iSimangaliso also offers surprisingly good general game viewing.
+In November and December the loggerheads and leatherback turtles come onto the beach to lay eggs.
+ISimangaliso also offers surprisingly good general game viewing!

-It is also easy to visit Hluhluwe-Umfolozi Game Reserve as it’s only about 40 minutes drive from St Lucia.
-St Lucia is an easy 2½ hours drive from Durban airport.
+It is also easy to visit Hluhluwe-Umfolozi Game Reserve from here.
+As it’s only about 40 minutes drive from St Lucia.
+(And St Lucia is an easy 2½ hours drive from Durban airport.)

 We arrange trips to more than 100+ destinations throughout the African continent.